-India is known for the unique way in which it got its Independence from the British.
-It was the only country that used non-violent methods to ward off the colonizers from the country after 200 odd years of suppression.
+India is known for the unique way in which it got its Independence from the British rule.
+It was the only country that used non-violent methods to ward off the cruel colonizers from the country after 200 odd years of suppression and struggle.
 Many places in India are iconic for the historical importance and reference they hold with regard to Independence.
-We all know of the Jallianwala Baug Garden, known for the atrocity that happened there.
-But, how many of us here know the significance that the ‘Freedom Park’ in Bangalore holds historically and culturally?
+We all know of the Jallianwala Bagh Garden, it is known for the atrocity that happened over there.
+But, how many of us here do know the significance that the ‘Freedom Park’ situated in Bangalore holds historically and culturally?

-Freedom Park is famous for all the rallies and non-violent protests that happen against many social issues.
+Freedom Park is famous for all the rallies and non-violent protests that happened against many social issues in the past, especially at the time of Independence.
 But, there is a reason why it is called Freedom Park.
 And the name might actually have a lot of irony to it.

 Previously, the park was the Central Jail during the times of the British Raj.
-Many freedom fighters were jailed at this venue during the ‘State of Emergency’ that happened in 1975.
+Many freedom fighters were jailed at this venue during the ‘State of Emergency’ that happened in the year 1975.

-Atal Bihari Vajpayee, LK Advani, Lala Lajpat Rai, etc were some people who got arrested.
-During such protests, the number of freedom fighters was in such great numbers, that more jails had to be built to occupy them all.
-That is one of the main reasons why the Central Jail in Bengaluru was built.
+Atal Bihari Vajpayee, LK Advani, Lala Lajpat Rai, etc were some well known people who got arrested and were kept in jail here.
+During those non-violent protests against social evils, the number of freedom fighters that got arrested were in such a great number, that more jails had to be built to keep them all together at the same time.
+That was one of the main reasons why the Central Jail in Bengaluru was built.

 The Bangalore Corporation officials worked on the restructuring and remodeling of this park for over eight years starting from the year 2006.
-The project to redesign this 22-acre jail was given to Matthew and Ghosh.
-5 acres of the park is entirely dedicated to protests and rallying, or to hold social meetings and gatherings.
+The project to redesign this 22-acre jail.
+And the contract was given to Matthew and Ghosh.
+5 acres of the park today is entirely dedicated to protests and rallying against any social evils or issues, or is used to hold social meetings and gatherings.

 The Irony of this park’s name is what makes Freedom Park more beautiful.